mnopqr1/AoC2023/README.md

 ## Day 5
 Got part 1 pretty quickly and part 2 took a while: I thought I'd written enough unit tests but apparently not...
 Interval intersection and subtraction is tricky.

+## Day 6
+Finally a day where things went smooth and where my implementation of part 1 just worked for part 2.
+Since I was done quickly I thought I'd try translating into C++, this time without Copilot.
+Tricky things:
+  * types: need to use `long long int` instead of `int` everywhere because the numbers are too big otherwise, and `double` for the calculation with floating point numbers.
+  * parsing is so much harder than the simple `split` and range one-liners in Python.